Non-smooth paths having unit speed with respect to the Kobayashi metric, and their applications: The key propositions

 As $G$ is absolutely continuous, by Result~\ref{R:zero_meas}, $|G(A_1)| = 0$.
 By Result~\ref{R:deriv}, $|B_1| = 0$.
 Thus, in view of \eqref{E:bad_set}, $\sigma'(t)$ exists for a.e. $t\in [0, \ell]$.
 Thus,

-Since $\Gamma$ is absolutely continuous, the regularity claimed for $t\mapsto (\sigma(t), \sigma'(t))$ follows from Result~\ref{R:deriv}.
+Since $\Gamma$ is absolutely continuous, the measurability claimed for $t\mapsto (\sigma(t), \sigma'(t))$ follows from the above identity and Result~\ref{R:deriv}.
 Note that if $h$ were absolutely continuous, then this appeal to Result~\ref{R:deriv} would not have been needed.
 However, $h$ need not be absolutely continuous (see Remark~\ref{rem:subtlety}).
 As $k_{X}$ is upper semi-continuous, $k_{X}(\sigma(\bcdot); \sigma'(\bcdot))$ is a non-negative Borel measurable\,---\,and, hence, Lebesgue measurable\,---\,function.
 Hence, the integrals on the left-hand side of \eqref{E:key-eqn} below exist (even though they may \emph{a priori} equal $+\infty$).
 As $G$ is absolutely continuous, by Result~\ref{R:change_of_var}, for every $t\in [0,\ell]$ we have

 This establishes \eqref{E:key_eqn}.
 Note that the equality in \eqref{E:chain_rule} follows from the relation $\Gamma = \sigma\circ G$ and from the chain rule applied to this composition.